Skip to main content

 }, [])

 Now, if you open the developer console in your browser and navigate to the Network tab, you can see the requests made by the component.
-You will find the users request triggered by our component.
+You will find the recipes request triggered by our component.
 The response payload is also displayed in the console.
-You might notice that the users request is executed twice.
+You might notice that the recipes request is executed twice.
 This behavior is due to React.StrictMode that is enabled in the main.tsx file.
 React.StrictMode invokes certain lifecycle methods twice during development to help identify potential issues.
 This behavior is specific to the development environment and will not occur in the production build of your application.

-Network console
+Developer console

 return (